sitbon/magg/docs/authentication.md

-# MAGG Authentication Guide
+# Magg Authentication Guide

-This guide covers how to set up and use bearer token authentication in MAGG.
+This guide covers how to set up and use bearer token authentication in Magg.

 ## Overview

-MAGG uses RSA keypair-based bearer token authentication with JWT tokens.
+Magg uses RSA keypair-based bearer token authentication with JWT tokens.
 When enabled, all clients must provide a valid JWT token to access the server.
 Authentication is optional - if no keys exist, the server runs without authentication.

 ## Quick Start